 PTAD Complaint Procedures

-The Property Tax Assistance Division (PTAD) conducts and publishes a property value study (PVS) of all school districts and county appraisal districts.
-The study determines the value on which Texas school districts receive funding from the state and is very important to maintaining an equitable school finance system.
+The Property Tax Assistance Division (PTAD) conducts and publishes a property value study (PVS) of all school districts and county appraisal districts every other year.
+The PVs determines the value on which Texas school districts receive state funding and is very important to maintaining an equitable school finance system.
 PTAD also conducts the Methods and Assistance Program (MAP) to review the governance, taxpayer assistance, operating procedures and appraisal standards, procedures and methodology of each county appraisal district every two years.

-In conducting the PVS, MAP, or ARB training, as well as administering binding arbitration, PTAD staff strives to perform each function according to law and procedures.
+PTAD staff strives to perform each of its functions according to law and procedures.
 Tax Code Section 5.14 provides that the Comptroller may resolve written complaints concerning matters over which the Comptroller has authority.
 Only those matters may be considered by the Comptroller.
 If you contend that law or procedures concerning issues over which the Comptroller has authority were not followed, you may file a written complaint.
 Complaints over which the Comptroller has authority will be reviewed and investigated in the order they are received.
 All other complaints will be dismissed.

-To file a complaint with regard to the PVS, MAP, ARB training, or the administration of binding arbitration, please notify us in writing by regular, first-class mail:
+To file a complaint with regard to the PVS, MAP, ARB training or the administration of the binding arbitration or local government relief programs, please notify us in writing by regular, first-class mail:

 Property Tax Assistance Division

 Austin, Texas 78701

 Only written complaints will be accepted.
 We will not accept complaints over the telephone or in person.